Bouvet Island: Geography and geology

 Bouvetøya is a volcanic island constituting the top of a shield volcano just off the Southwest Indian Ridge in the South Atlantic Ocean.
 The island measures 9.5 by 7 km and covers an area of 49 km2, including a number of small rocks and skerries and one sizable island, Larsøya.

 It is located in the Subantarctic, south of the Antarctic Convergence, which, by some definitions, would place the island in the Southern Ocean.

 Bouvet Island has been described as the most remote island in the world.
-The closest land is Queen Maud Land in Antarctica, about 1,700 km (1,100 mi; 920 nmi) to the south.
-Gough Island lies about 1,860 km (1,160 mi; 1,000 nmi) to the north, while to the east are the Prince Edward Islands, about 2,570 km (1,600 mi; 1,390 nmi) away, and to the west are the South Sandwich Islands, about 1,900 km (1,200 mi; 1,030 nmi) away.
+The closest land is Queen Maud Land in Antarctica, about 1,700 km to the south.
+Gough Island lies about 1,860 km to the north, while to the east are the Prince Edward Islands, about 2,570 km away, and to the west are the South Sandwich Islands, about 1,900 km away.
 (Note: This figure is a straightforward great-circle calculation between Bouvet Island and Montagu Island (South Sandwich group) using standard coordinates.
 Jacob et al. (2006) mistakenly reported the distance as 2,590 km, which actually corresponds to South Georgia rather than the South Sandwich Islands.)
-The nearest inhabited place is Tristan da Cunha, about 2,260 km (1,400 mi; 1,220 nmi) to the northwest.
+The nearest inhabited place is Tristan da Cunha, about 2,260 km to the northwest.

 Nyrøysa is a 2 by 0.5 km terrace located on the northwest coast of the island.
 Created by a rock slide sometime between 1955 and 1957, it is the island's easiest access point.
 It is the site of the automatic weather station.
 The northwest corner is the peninsula of Cape Circoncision.
 From there, east to Cape Valdivia, the coast is known as Morgenstiernekysten.